Photo: Unsplash

 Pricing discussions, contract terms, and closing conversations are relationship moments that require judgment, flexibility, and trust.
 Automating these interactions signals to prospects that they are not worth a real conversation.

 Before automating any step in your sales process, ask: Does this step require understanding context that is unique to this individual, or is it the same mechanical action repeated across all contacts?
 If it's mechanical and repeatable, automate it.
-If it requires reading a person and responding to their specific situation, protect it as a human moment.
+If it requires reading a person, protect it as a human moment.